 - Mopeds and scooters should be shackled to immovable posts or blocks provided in various areas for your convenience.
 Combustion engine vehicles such as mopeds and motorcycles may not be parked inside any building.

 Use a U-shaped lock to secure your bike, even if you only plan to leave it for a moment.
 A thief can steal an unsecured bike in seconds.
 Residence halls have approved indoor bike storage areas.
+Campus Safety now provides a bicycle registration service designed to record your information along with that of your bike in case of a theft.
+You can view our flyer for additional information, or fill out a form and return it to our office at your convenience.

 - Lock all doors and windows, even when you are only going to be away for a short while.
 If at all possible, keep doors and windows closed when home alone, and certainly while asleep.